Ida predicted to strike Louisiana as major hurricane Sunday into Monday

+“Ida is expected to be a dangerous major hurricane when it reaches the northern Gulf Coast on Sunday, and the risk of hurricane-force winds continues to increase, especially along portions of the Louisiana coast, including metropolitan New Orleans,” the Hurricane Center wrote.

+Exactly when and where Ida would cross the coast is still coming into focus, but the most reliable models predict landfall southwest of New Orleans and close to due south of Lafayette, La., between Sunday night and early Monday morning.
+Storm impacts from wind and flooding will expand far beyond where the storm’s center crosses the coastline.

-It comes barely a year after Lake Charles, La. was slammed by back-to-back hurricanes, including Category 4 Laura in August of 2020 and Delta in October.
+Ida’s approach comes barely a year after Lake Charles, La. was slammed by back-to-back hurricanes, including Category 4 Laura in August 2020 and Delta in October.
 Zeta breezed through New Orleans on Oct.
 28 after striking Louisiana at Category 3 strength.
 The three storms caused roughly $27 billion in damage.

-Now, with the entirety of coastal Louisiana and adjacent Mississippi and Alabama under hurricane watches and a storm surge watch spanning the shores, it seems like the area can’t catch a break.
+With the entirety of coastal Louisiana and adjacent Mississippi and Alabama under hurricane watches and a storm surge watch spanning the shores, it seems like the area can’t catch a break.

-Cities like New Orleans, Baton Rouge, Gulfport and Biloxi, Miss. and Mobile, Ala. are all in line for potential direct impacts, with conditions deteriorating as early as late Saturday night.
+Cities such as New Orleans, Baton Rouge, Lafayette, Gulfport, all in Louisiana, Biloxi, Miss. and Mobile, Ala. are in line for potential direct impacts, with conditions deteriorating as early as late Saturday night.
 Ida’s remnants could even prove problematic far inland, dropping a swath of heavy rainfall across parts of the South, the Ohio Valley and the Mid-Atlantic.

-Louisiana governor John Bel Edwards (D) declared a state of emergency to free up state resources ahead of the approaching tempest.
+Louisiana Gov. John Bel Edwards (D) declared a state of emergency to free up state resources ahead of the approaching tempest.

-“Now is the time for people to finalize their emergency game plan, which should take into account the ongoing covid-19 pandemic,” Gov. John Bel Edwards said in a news release issued Thursday.
+“Now is the time for people to finalize their emergency game plan, which should take into account the ongoing covid-19 pandemic,” Edwards said in a news release issued Thursday.

 Ida now